Ergon-moe/Bitcoin-Static/doc/json-rpc/getreceivedbylabel.md

 ------

 ```
-amount              (numeric) The total amount in BCH received for this label.
+amount              (numeric) The total amount in ERG received for this label.
 ```

 Examples